nstraub/injectjs/README.md

 the type or null if no type is found.

+### <a name="utility-extends"></a>injector.extend

+Extends a parent object onto a child object.
+Like calling `Child.prototype = new Parent()` but ensuring parent gets all its dependencies correctly.

+**signature**

+*injector.extend(parent, child)*

+**parameters**

+- *parent (string): mandatory.* The name of the type you wish to extend.
+It must be registered previously on the injector.
+- *child (function): mandatory.* The child function you wish to have the parent extend.

+> **Note:** This functionality only provides the most basic of object extension.
+If you wish to override methods from the parent on the child object, you need to call extend before defining the objects overridden methods on the prototype.

 ## <a name="testing"></a>Test Helpers

 InjectJS currently provides two features to aid in unit testing (tested with jasmine only)